vuejs/vitepress/docs/guide/deploying.md

 1. Follow the [official documentation](https://docs.microsoft.com/en-us/azure/static-web-apps/build-configuration).

-2. Set these values in your configuration file:
+2. Set these values in your configuration file (and remove the ones you don't require, like `api_location`):

    - **`app_location`**: `/`
    - **`output_location`**: `docs/.vitepress/dist`